Code-Institute-Submissions/Nomnivore-website/README.md

     -   #### Colour Scheme

         -   The main colours used are Mauve, black, white and grey.
+        -   [Psychology](https://www.colorpsychology.org/mauve/) of Mauve: Mauve is the hue of decadence, youth, and femininity.
+            It evokes feelings of purity and devotion, with the moodiness of a deeper purple.
+            Mauve brings to mind the ethos of renewal associated with springtime.
+            People who choose mauve as their favorite color are hopeless romantics.

     -   #### Typography

-        -   The Montserrat font is the main font used on this website with Sans Serif as a backup.
+        -   The [Montserrat](https://fonts.google.com/specimen/Montserrat#about) font is the main font used on this website with Sans Serif as a backup.
             Montserrat is a clean font used in a website Kim liked.
             It's a modern font inspired by old posters and signs in the similarly named neighbourhood in Buenos Aires.